tiffon/jaeger-ui/design/plexus-layers.md

 >
   <SvgScope>
     <ArrowMarkerDef
-      // Uses the default local ID for the marker end className="Ddg--edgeMarkerEnd"
+      // Uses the default local ID for the marker end, if `markerEnd={true}`
+      // is present on an `EdgesLayer`, the edge will use this marker. className="Ddg--edgeMarkerEnd"
       scaleDampener={0.8}
     />